csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

     - gt_phase
     - holography

-The proposed network can be trained with following command.
+The proposed network can be trained with the following command.

 [DATA_PATH], [DATA_NAME], [DATA_NAME_TEST], [RESULT_PATH], and [EXPERIMENT_NAME] should be filled by user.
 ```